MariluzCodeInstitute/guess-the-word/README.md

     ![Game over](assets/images/incorrect_guess.png)

 In both cases (winning or losing) the player is asked whether they want to play again or not

+### Future Features

+- Increasing difficulty: By either reducing the maximum number of attempts or increasing the word lenght.
+It would also be possible to create a list of trickier words to source the target word from.
+- Store player's progress: so that they know how many games they won and how many they lose.
+We could also display game statistics.
+- Multiplayer mode: two or more players can take turns at guessing the same word in real time with the one who guesses the word in fewer attempts being the winner